theupdateframework/taps/tap3.md

 previous and current version of the specification is in how every delegation is processed.

-If a desired target matches a target path pattern in the "paths" attribute, then all roles in the "names" attribute must provide exactly the same hashes and length of the desired target.
+If a desired target matches a target path pattern in the "paths" attribute of a delegation, then all roles in the delegation's "roleinfo" attribute must provide exactly the same hashes and length of the desired target.
 However, note that these roles may nevertheless provide different "custom" metadata from each other about the same target.

 While resolving a multi-role delegation, the outcome of a search varies depending on how the "terminating" attribute is set.
 If none of the roles